dobarkod/django-queryinspect/README.md

     QUERY_INSPECT_TRACEBACK_ROOTS = ['/path/to/my/django/project/']
     # Minimum number of duplicates needed to log the query (default: 2)
     QUERY_INSPECT_DUPLICATE_MIN = 1 # to force logging of all queries
+    # Whether to truncate SQL queries in logs to specified size, for readability purposes (default: None - full SQL query is included)
+    QUERY_INSPECT_SQL_LOG_LIMIT = 120 # limit to 120 chars

 ## Traceback roots